-From the outside to the inside, one distinguishes between the dura mater (= outermost layer), the arachnoid mater, and the pia mater.
-The arachnoid and cranial pia mater together forms the leptomeninges (soft meninx) and originate from one single layer.
-Opposite them, there is the dura mater (hard meninx), which is also referred to as pachymeninx (pachyderm = thick-skinned).
-The meninges, in combination with the subarachnoid space filled with cerebrospinal fluid, and the calvaria, protect the brain from concussions and blows, for instance.
+From the outside to the inside, the dura mater, arachnoid mater, and pia mater can be distinguished.
+The arachnoid and pia mater form the leptomeninges (soft meninx) and originate from one single layer.
+Above them is the dura mater (hard meninx), which is also referred to as pachymeninx.
+The meninges, in combination with the subarachnoid space, which is filled with cerebrospinal fluid, and the skull, protect the brain from trauma.

 Structure of the dura mater

-An exception is the places in which the venae emissariae run through the dura mater (see figure).
-The above mentioned veins then flow into the venous blood vessels of the brain (dural venous sinuses) which are located between the two layers of the dura mater.
+An exception is in places in which the emissary veins run through the dura mater (see figure).
+The above-mentioned veins then flow into the dural venous sinuses which are located between the two layers of the dura mater.

-Aside from the venae emissariae, the bridging veins which run between the arachnoid mater and the meningeal layer of the dura mater flow into the dural venous sinuses as well.
-An injury of these bridging veins results in subdural bleeding.
-Due to the tight connection between the dura mater and the arachnoid mater, a true subdural space usually does not exist.
+Apart from the emissary veins, the bridging veins which run between the arachnoid mater and the meningeal layer of the dura mater flow into the dural venous sinuses.
+Injury to these bridging veins results in subdural bleeding.
+Because of the tight connection between the dura and arachnoid mater, a true subdural space does not usually exist.
 However, subdural bleeding may cause the neurothelium of the arachnoid mater (see below) to detach from the dura mater, creating an artificial subdural space.

 Septa of the dura mater

-In some places, the dura mater extends into the depths of the brain and thereby forms septa or duplications of the meningeal layer of the dura, respectively.
-Overall, four septa of the dura mater are differentiated between.
+In some places, the dura mater extends into the brain and forms septa or duplications of the meningeal layer of the dura.
+Four septa of the dura mater can be identified.

-Another septum is the diaphragma sellae.
-It covers the sella turcica and also has a small opening for the hypophysenstil to pass through.
+Diaphragma sellae: Covers the sella turcica and has a small opening for the pituitary stalk and hypophyseal veins to pass through.

 Blood supply of the dura mater

-The blood supply of the dura mater, along with the supply of the periosteum and the neighbouring cranial bones, basically comes from three arteries.
-The main supply hereby comes from the middle meningeal artery, which is a branch of the maxillary artery.
-The two other supply arteries, the anterior and posterior meningeal arteries, play rather a minor role from a clinical point of view.
+The blood supply of the dura mater, along with the supply of the periosteum and the neighboring cranial bones, comes from three arteries.
+The main supply comes from the middle meningeal artery, which is a branch of the maxillary artery.
+The two other arteries, the anterior and posterior meningeal arteries, play a minor role from a clinical point of view.

-In traumatic brain injury cases, the middle meningeal artery may tear, possibly resulting in epidural bleeding, whereby this epidural space normally does not exist due to the tight connection between the dura mater and the periosteum.
+In traumatic brain injury, the middle meningeal artery may tear, resulting in epidural bleeding and creating the epidural space which normally does not exist because of the tight connection between the dura mater and the periosteum.

 Innervation of the dura mater

-The innervation of the dura mater occurs via the cranial nerves V (trigeminal nerve), IX (glossopharyngeal nerve) and X (vagus nerve), as well as via the first two branches of the cervical nerves.
-In cases of meningitis, these sensitive nerves are irritated, resulting in headaches and reflective stiffness of the neck.
-Furthermore, in order to relax the meninges as much as possible, the head is held in a certain way which is supposed to relax, but rather leads to a hyperextension of the head.
-In contrast to the dura mater, the brain is not sensibly innervated, and therefore insensitive to pain.
+The dura mater is innervated by the trigeminal nerve (cranial nerve V), glossopharyngeal nerve (cranial nerve IX), and vagus nerve (cranial nerve X), as well as via the first two branches of the cervical nerves.
+In meningitis, these sensitive nerves are irritated, resulting in headaches and reflective stiffness of the neck.
+To relax the meninges as much as possible, the head is held in a certain way which is supposed to be relaxing.
+However, this leads to a hyperextension of the head.
+Unlike the dura mater, the brain has no sensory innervation.

 Diseases of the dura mater

-As the dura mater is made up of firm collagenous connective tissue, space demanding processes such as bleeding or tumours in the cranial fossa, may lead to incarcerations in the area of the septa.
-Here, one differentiates between an axial and a lateral incarceration.
+The dura mater is composed of firm collagenous connective tissue; thus, space-occupying conditions such as bleeding or tumors in the cranial fossa may lead to incarcerations in the area of the septa.
+Here, axial and lateral incarcerations may occur.

-The axial incarceration represents a symmetrical incarceration due to a process that takes place equally in both hemispheres (i.e. cerebral edema).
-In case of an upper axial incarceration, the two middle and lower parts of the temporal lobe are pressed through the slit of the tentorium cerebelli and, as a consequence, apply pressure on the midbrain (mesencephalon).
+Axial incarceration represents symmetrical incarceration due to a process that occurs in both hemispheres (i.e. cerebral edema).
+In the case of upper axial incarceration, the two middle and lower parts of the temporal lobe are pressed through the slit of the tentorium cerebelli and apply pressure on the midbrain (mesencephalon).

-In cases of a lower axial incarceration, a displacement of the cerebellar tonsils through the foramen magnum, and thus, a compression of the brainstem take place.
+In cases of lower axial incarceration, a displacement of the cerebellar tonsils through the foramen magnum and compression of the brainstem occurs.

-On the other hand, there is the lateral incarceration which happens in cases of unilateral, space demanding processes (i.e. brain tumour and bleeding).
-In this case, a displacement of the crura cerebri to the opposite side takes place due to an ipsilateral herniation of the temporal lobe in the area of the tentorium cerebelli.
-As a result, the pyramidal tract is damaged before it crosses over to the contralateral side, meaning the muscles of the opposite side are affected.
+Lateral incarceration occurs in unilateral, space-occupying conditions (i.e. brain tumor or bleeding).
+In this case, a displacement of the cerebral crura to the opposite side takes place due to an ipsilateral herniation of the temporal lobe in the area of the cerebellar tentorium.
+As a result, the pyramidal tract is damaged before it crosses over to the contralateral side.
+Here, the muscles of the opposite side are affected.

-The arachnoid mater represents the middle layer of the meninges, and consists of a fine layer of connective tissue.
-The part of the arachnoid mater that borders the dura mater is made up of multiple layers of flat cells (meningeal cells).
-These layers are defined as the neurothelium.
-There, the meningeal cells are closely connected with each other via tight junctions, and form a barrier between the dura mater and the subarachnoid space (blood-cerebrospinal fluid barrier).
+The arachnoid mater is the middle layer of the meninges and consists of a fine layer of connective tissue.
+The part of the arachnoid mater that borders the dura mater comprises multiple layers of flat cells (meningeal cells).
+These layers are defined as the neurothelium since the membrane is a derivative of the neural crest mesectoderm of the embryo.
+There, the meningeal cells are closely connected via tight junctions and form a barrier between the dura mater and the subarachnoid space (blood-cerebrospinal fluid barrier).

 The border of the subarachnoid space is formed by the outer arachnoid mater and the inner pia mater.
 Within the subarachnoid space, there are numerous connective tissue trabeculae, which are also covered by meningeal cells.